 Key Points to remember when planting Pot Grown Plants:

-- Pot Grown plants can be kept for several weeks before planting, if needed.
+- Pot Grown plants can be kept for several weeks before planting if needed.
 Just remember to keep them well watered, once a day during dry spells.
 If potted plants begin to look tired it is a sign that they are running out of nutrients within the pot and need planting out.

 - Very gently tease the roots before planting.

 - As with other hedging root types, we'd recommend using RootGrow as well as mixing in Bonemeal with the soil when planting, as shown in the video near the top of this page.
-This is particularly essential when planting larger pot grown hedging, as this weill dramatically reduce the failure rate of your hedge plants.
+This is particularly essential when planting larger pot grown hedging, as this will dramatically reduce the failure rate of your hedge plants.